gioppoluca/foundry-beams/README.md

 ## ✨ Features

-- 🔦 Create directional, light beams from tokens
+- 🔦 Create directional, light beams from tokens: beams can have different styles
 - 🔁 Reflect off flagged mirror walls and pass through windows or open doors; wall/mirror can move and beam react accordingly
 - 📐 Generates Foundry v12 Region polygons matching the beam's path
 - 🔌 Provides API methods for other modules to control beam behavior